BlueBrain/connectome-manipulator/README.md

   Details can be found in the corresponding README file: [/pipeline/connectome_manipulation/README.md](pipeline/connectome_manipulation/)

 * __Model building__\
   Depending on the config, builds a model from a given connectome and write the model to a file to be loaded and used by some manipulations requiring a model (e.g., for model-based rewiring based on given connection probabilities).
-All models are separately implemented in sub-modules and can be easily extended.
+All models are separately implemented in sub-modules and can be easily extended.\
+  Details can be found in the corresponding README file: [/pipeline/model_building/README.md](pipeline/model_building/)

 * __Structural comparator__\
   Performs a structural comparison of the original and manipulated connectomes.
 Different structural parameters to compare (connection probability, synapses per connection, ...) are separately implemented in sub-modules and can be easily extended.